This is a transcription of an audio lecture, modified for article format:

 Traditional Meditation practice in every country, in every tradition in the world, starts with ethics.
 You cannot skip ethics.
 If you really want to learn Meditation, you cannot skip the first stage.
 There is a reason ethics are first.

-Ethics are not cultural.
-Ethics are scientific, and based on cause and effect.
+The nature of ethics is scientific, and based on cause and effect.

 When training in ethics, we are concerned with the actions that we perform with our Consciousness, and the consequences of those actions.